 - Surgical errors – Surgical errors include: the performance of surgical procedures on the wrong part of the body; surgery on the wrong patient; performance of the wrong surgical procedure; damage to a patient’s tissues by an improper incision; or materials or equipment left inside a patient.

 - Anesthesia errors – These errors include: the failure to give a patient proper pre- and post-procedure instructions; patient distress due to improper administration of anesthesia; and the use of too little anesthesia, resulting in a patient becoming conscious during surgery.

 - Failure-to-diagnose or misdiagnosis – These errors allow medical conditions to continue to worsen in a patient, resulting in the patient requiring more intensive and expensive medical treatment, or potentially rendering the condition untreatable.

 - Medication errors – Physicians can make medication errors, including: the failure to take proper patient histories; the prescribing of medication contraindicated by the patient’s other medical conditions; the miscalculation of medication dosage; or a nurse administering the wrong medication.

 - Pharmacy negligence – Pharmacists can make medication errors by failing to confirm the doctor’s prescription, especially where confusion over abbreviations is involved, or by filling a prescription with the wrong medication or dosage.

 Is There Any Defense Against Medical Malpractice?

-It is up to the court to hear both your and the defense case, and decide what is just—so choose an attorney who will fight vigilantly to see that justice is done.
+It is up to the court to hear your arguments as well as the defenses raised by the healthcare professional.
+Choose an attorney who will fight vigilantly to see that justice is done.